tbensky/iCanText/README.md

 I am a Gen X tech-savvy computer/phone/device user.
 I have no problems with all of the devices we carry around.
 In my case, I own practically all of Apple's devices and use them daily.
 Sometimes I laugh at how I have four Apple devices on me at any given time.
 That said, I cannot text.
 I just can't do it.

 I cannot text with my two thumbs.
 I cannot text with one thumb.
 I cannot hold a phone with _both_ hands in a way that keeps my thumbs free.
 I cannot send out a "quick" text; texting takes me forever.
 Sometimes I look at people who do that fast texting with their thumbs and marvel at their dexterity.
+I simply cannot do this.

 I have no choice but to text using my right index finger, while holding the phone in my left hand.
 Overall, this works horribly for me, but it's all I can seem to to do.